mongsilemong/mongsilemong.github.io/about/index.md

 ---
  * Research Assistant, POSTECH, 2015.7 - 2015.8
     * Researched predicting the box-office success of a movie from a commercial perspective using EEG sensor
- * Research Engineer, Tmax Data, 2021.8 - 2021.8
+ * Researcher, Tmax Data, 2021.8 - 2021.8
-    * Developed domestic data analytic program
+    * Developed domestic data analysis software
- * Data Engineer, I-scream edu, 2021.11 - present
+ * Data Engineer, I-scream edu, 2021.11 - present (Python, AWS, SQL, Statistics, Data Warehouse, BI)
     * Constructed data warehouse using AWS clouding services
     * Extracted every data that every employees in the company need
-    * Analyzed data to support business arguments and derive new insight to develop educational content
+    * Analyzed data to support business arguments and derive new insight to develop educational contents

 ## Publications